 Makes 3 cups (feed 4 to 6 very happy people)

 - 10 oz crimini mushrooms

 - fresh ground pepper and kosher salt to taste

 Cream sauces like this give so much enjoyment for so little cooking.
 They cook in the pan in a matter of minutes, so start your pasta when you start the sauce.
 And, for meat lovers, a more perfect sauce for finishing a steak does not exist!

 A big rich cream sauce like this will stand up beautifully with gnocchi, tortelloni, ravioli, or your favorite stuffed pasta.

 - Heat a sauté pan with the olive oil.

-- Add the garlic cloves and cook over low flame to brown, but not burn, the garlic on all sides.
-This will infuse their flavor into the oil.
+- Add the garlic cloves and cook over a low flame to brown, but not burn, the garlic on all sides.
+This will infuse its flavor into the oil.

 - Remove the garlic when caramelized and discard.

 - Add sliced mushrooms, sprinkle with salt, and again delicately brown.